jpope6/openai-discord-bot/README.md

 # Customizable Discord Bot

-A Discord bot built using OpenAI's GPT-4 that can be easily customized by changing the `MY_PROMPT` variable.
+A Discord bot built using OpenAI's GPT-3.5 Turbo that can be easily customized by changing the `MY_PROMPT` variable.
 This allows you to make the bot take on any personality or style you want.

 ## Features